Canon A-1 35mm Film SLR - With Sample Images

 Dislike :

 The thing that has got me with this camera is how easy it is to kill a battery and how fast it will drain a battery if left on.
 Like what is it doing during this time?
 This has given me a complexion, where I am now turning the camera off after each photo, and then when I want to take a photo quickly, the camera isn’t on.
-There also a well know issue with these called ‘canon cough or canon squeak’ where overtime the gear inside that flips the shutter needs re-oiling and this can be done yourself quiet easily with cheap tools and clock oil.
+There is also a well known issue with these called ‘canon cough or canon squeak’ where overtime the gear inside that flips the shutter needs re-oiling but this can be resolved by yourself quiet easily with cheap tools and synthetic clock oil.

 So, to that end, I will go out again and see if I can strike a balance.
 The Canon A-1 is lovely to hold and operate and takes very clean photos so this wont beat me.